Sophie’s maze

 Emerald Coast

-The Emerald Coast is situated in the northeast of Brittany, west of the mont Saint-Michel, around Dinard and St Malo.
+The Emerald Coast is situated in the northeast of Brittany, west of the mont Saint-Michel, around Dinard and Saint-Malo.
 I guess the name comes from the colour of the water there…

 Aerial photos